Menu

 You can test your application in a developer environment by connecting to Twilio Sandbox for WhatsApp.

-Navigate to the Conversations > Try it out section in the Twilio Console.
-Choose a use case - then, send the "join <your Sandbox keyword>" WhatsApp message from your device to the Twilio Sandbox for WhatsApp phone number to connect to your sandbox.
+Navigate to the Conversations > Try it out(link takes you to an external page) section in the Twilio Console.
+Choose a use case - then, send the "join <your Sandbox keyword>" WhatsApp message from your device to the Twilio Sandbox for a WhatsApp phone number to connect to your sandbox.

-Check your join phrase
+Check your join phrase.

 Once you’ve joined Twilio WhatsApp Sandbox, you’ll receive a confirmation message.
 To disconnect from the sandbox, you can reply to the message from WhatsApp with the word "stop".